anshh-arora/Face-Detection/README.md

 This script automates the process of face detection and quality assessment for a batch of images, categorizing them based on whether they contain frontal or non-frontal faces and the overall image quality.
 The organized output folders help in easily accessing and reviewing the processed images.

-Feel free to modify and expand upon this script according to your needs.
-If you have any questions or need further assistance, please reach out!